ashwinravi1259/docs-test-fork/docs/sdk/serverless-signing/fetch.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Signing within a Lit Action using EIP-191
+# Fetching Data from the Web from within a Lit Action

 ## Overview

 Unlike traditional smart contract ecosystems, Lit Actions can natively talk to the external world.
 This is useful for things like fetching data from the web, or sending API requests to other services.

-The Lit Action below will get the current temperature from the [National Weather Service](https://www.weather.gov/) API, and ONLY sign a txn if the temperature is forecast to be **above 60 degrees F**.
-Since you can put this HTTP request and logic that uses the response directly in your Lit Action, you don't have to worry about using a 3rd party oracle to pull data in.
+This Lit Action fetches the current temperature from the [National Weather Service](https://www.weather.gov/) API.
+It will only sign the given message if the temperature forecast exceeds 60°F (15.5°C).
+By incorporating the API request and response logic directly within the Lit Action, you eliminate the need for a third-party oracle.

 ## Prerequisites